 - Must have a minimum of coaching in two all-star/scout bowl events

 - Must demonstrate the understanding that the Senior Bowl is about the PLAYERS and sign an Agreement stating such.

 The event is a full-contact, 15-minute quarter football game with modified special teams.
 It is officiated by Atlantic Coast Conference (ACC) Officials under a hybrid of U.S. Collegiate and NFL rules.
 This "All-Star type" format has been perfected from over 10 years of experience in hosting and executing games like this.
 It has been specifically designed to spotlight talent, promote key matchups and maximize the exposure of its players.

-This game quickly peaked the interest of the football world because of its intriguing matchup of the two levels.
-Players, coaches and fans from across the country shared their enthusiasm and appreciation for the opportunity to promote the talent of D2 and NAIA.
-In its first year in 2011, the game was played in Middletown N.Y. and was internet broadcast live.
-The webcast received over 14,000 views nationwide.
-The game is now played in Myrtle Beach in conjunction with the International Scouting Showcase's (ISS) four (4) other Bowl Games
+This game quickly peaked the interest of the football world because of its intriguing matchups and spotlight on this underrated level.
+Players, coaches and fans from across the country shared their enthusiasm and appreciation for the opportunity to promote the talent in D3 football.
+In its first year in 2009, the game was played in Salem, Virginia just before the Stagg Bowl.
+It was broadcast live on NBC.
+Since 2009, the event has grown tremendously and is now played in Myrtle Beach, SC in conjunction with the FAF International Scouting Showcase's (FAFISS) three (3) other Bowl Games

 Immediately following the game’s inauguration, it quickly became clear that both of these levels felt like they get overlooked or lost in the shuffle when it came to promoting the skill of their players to the pros.
 Eager to get a chance at national exposure, every year the D2 and NAIA players send in more applications then there are roster spots available.
 Since the FreeAgentFootball.com (FAF) leaves no player behind with the “second chance to make a first impression” mantra, the Event's front office personnel work very hard to get these players onto a professional roster somewhere in the world following the game.